 The dorsal root contains sensory fibers that control information like pain and temperature sensations, while the ventral root is made up of motor fibers that send electrochemical signals to the body’s muscles and glands.
 These impulses control the following:

 - Gland secretion

 There are several conditions that can lead to damage or constriction of a ventral root as it exits the spinal column.
 One example is foraminal stenosis, where the foramen (empty space between each vertebrae through which spinal nerves travel on their way to other parts of the body) begin to constrict or narrow.
 This constriction then puts undue stress on nerves passing through them, causing pain, numbness, tingling or, in acute cases, loss of some muscle functionality.
 Conditions that could cause foraminal stenosis include osteoarthirits, bone spurs, herniated discs or bulging discs.

 If your physician has diagnosed you with a condition involving constriction of the ventral root, he or she may recommend physical therapy, chiropractic treatment, anti-inflammatory medication or steroidal injections.
 If these temporary treatments do not prove effective, contact Laser Spine Institute about our minimally invasive procedures that can help you find relief from pain.
-Laser Spine Institute will be happy to discuss your spinal condition and review your MRI or CT scan, completely free of charge.
+Laser Spine Institute will be happy to discuss your spinal condition.